 Gretel knew exactly what Hansel was up to.
 She pieced it together as she watched her mother's face scrunch up.

 “Where?
 I see no squirrels!
 I see no dancing!” their mother exclaimed, now confused and distracted, giving Hansel time to catch up.
 “Oh, hurry on up.
 We only need to travel a little bit further,” their mother grumbled.

-“Where are we going, mother?”
+“Where are we going, Mother?”
 Hansel asked.
 With no response, the children’s worst nightmares were confirmed.
 Their mother was going to leave them in the forest.

 Hansel dropped another rock.
+Gretel heard it fall.

 They traveled for a while, Hansel occasionally dropping stones, until they reached a small clearing.
 Their mad mother ordered Hansel and Gretel to sit on a dead log.

 “I am going to gather wood.
-Stay here and I will come back for you shortly,” she lied.
+Stay here, and I will come back for you shortly,” she lied.

-The children stayed seated reluctantly.
-They waited, and waited, AND waited, but their mother never returned for them.
+The children stayed seated, reluctantly.
+They waited and waited AND waited, but their mother never returned for them.

 Hansel and Gretel finally arrived back home at the break of dawn; however, they were so tired that both immediately fell asleep right in front of their cottage door.